-- 3. Those pollutants identified by the California Toxics Rule at 40 C.F.R. section 131.38.
+- 1. The Permittee shall report the daily average and monthly average flows. - 2.
+Pollutants shall be analyzed using the analytical methods described in 40 C.F.R. part 136 or by methods approved by the Regional Water Board or State Water Board, such as with the current edition of Standard Methods for Examination of Water and Wastewater (American Public Health Administration). - 3.
+Those pollutants identified by the California Toxics Rule at 40 C.F.R. section 131.38.
 The Permittee is not required to sample and analyze for asbestos. - 4.
 CTR priority pollutant samples shall be collected using 24-hour composite sampling, except for pollutants that are volatile.
 Samples for volatile pollutants may be collected as a grab sample. - 5.
-Influent, effluent, and receiving water monitoring for CTR priority pollutants shall be conducted concurrently. - 6.
-Influent monitoring shall consist of an annual full CTR priority pollutant scan with quarterly samples analyzed for those pollutants detected in the scan. - 7.
+Influent monitoring shall consist of an annual full CTR priority pollutant scan with quarterly samples analyzed for those pollutants detected in the scan. - 6.
 Analytical methods must achieve the lowest ML specified in Appendix 4 of the SIP and, in accordance with section 2.4 of the SIP, the Permittee shall report the ML and method detection limit (MDL) for each sample result.